mquinteiro/CarND-Traffic-Sign-Classifier-Project/README.md

-My final model consisted of the following layers:
+My first model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|